About Us

 Museum Volunteers

-The museum could not function without the dedicated volunteers who are active in many areas.
-Volunteers help with archives and collections, museum reception, school programs, semi-annual ‘work bees’ and special events such as Children’s Museum Day and Tea at TOSH.
+The museum could not function without the dedicated army of volunteers who are active in many areas.
+Our volunteers help with archives and collections, museum reception, school programs, semi-annual ‘work bees’, and special events such as Children’s Museum Day.